conan-io/docs/tutorial/creating_packages/preparing_the_build.rst

     ``conan remote add conanv2 https://conanv2beta.jfrog.io/artifactory/api/conan/conan --index 0``

-In the :ref:`previous tutorial section<tutorial_creating_packages>` we added the `fmt
+In the :ref:`previous tutorial section<creating_packages_add_dependencies_to_packages>` we
-<https://conan.io/center/fmt>`__ requirement to our Conan package to provide color output
-to our "Hello World" C++ library.
+added the `fmt <https://conan.io/center/fmt>`__ requirement to our Conan package to provide color output to our "Hello World" C++ library.
 In this section we make further modifications on the recipe.
 We will add a `with_fmt` option to the recipe and depending on the value we will require the `fmt` library or not.
 We will use the `generate()` method to modify the toolchain so that it passes a variable to CMake so that we can conditionally add that library and use `fmt` or not in the source code.

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on GitHub: